renpy/renpy/sphinx/source/drag_drop.rst

 same drag group.

-The drag and drop system can be used either through the :ref:`Screen Language <screen>` or directly as displayables.
+The drag and drop system can be used either through the :ref:`Screen Language <screens>` or directly as displayables.
 It makes sense to use the screen language when you don't need to refer to the Drags that you create after they've been created.
 This might be the case if the draggable represents a window that the user places on the scren.
 If